Ciliary body: Aqueous humor

 The ciliary epithelium of the ciliary processes produces aqueous humor, which is responsible for providing oxygen, nutrients, and metabolic waste removal to the lens and the cornea, which do not have their own blood supply.
 Approximately 80% of aqueous humor production is carried out through active secretion mechanisms (the Na+K+ATPase enzyme creating an osmotic gradient for the passage of water into the posterior chamber) and twenty percent is produced through the ultrafiltration of plasma.
 Intraocular pressure affects the rate of ultrafiltration, but not secretion.

 Lens zonules

 The zonular fibers collectively make up the suspensory ligament of the lens.
 These provide strong attachments between the ciliary muscle and the capsule of the lens.

 Clinical significance

 Glaucoma is a group of ocular disorders characterized by high intraocular pressure-associated neuropathies.
 Intraocular pressure depends on the levels of production and resorption of aqueous humor.
 Because the ciliary body produces aqueous humor, it is the main target of many medications against glaucoma.
 Its inhibition leads to the lowering of aqueous humor production and causes a subsequent drop in the intraocular pressure.
-There 3 main types of medication affecting the ciliary body:
+There are three main types of medication affecting the ciliary body: